bojanpopic/developer.joomlatools.com/framework/essentials/naming-conventions.md

 * Either return multiple rows or a single row (The "Browse" and the "Read" in [BREAD](/framework/digging-deeper.html#bread)).
 * Have several possible format types: HTML, JSON, CSV, RSS.

-Your component views go into their own folder in the `views` folder.
+Your component views go into their own directory in the `views` directory.
 The file names of the actual view classes correspond directly to the format they are meant to represent.
 Also, singular and plural views (and their directories) are separated and named accordingly, so if we keep running with our current `com_foo` example:

 * `com_foo/views/bars/html.php` : list view (plural)